confluentinc/examples/replicator-schema-translation/docs/index.rst

       docker-compose exec connect /etc/kafka/scripts/set_sr_modes_post_translation.sh

-.. tip:: This demo showed a `one-time migration` of schemas across self-managed clusters.
+.. tip:: This demo shows a `one-time migration` of schemas across self-managed clusters.
 To configure a
          `continuous migration`, the last steps would be to keep the origin (source) in READONLY mode, and set the destination to READWRITE.
 Note that this only works for a "one-way" migration; that is, an active-to-passive
          |crep| setup.
 This is especially helpful if configure topic names to be different on the destination,